Damien Harris Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 - In one of four games versus the Bills Harris has rushed for a touchdown.
 But he did not have multiple TDs in that game.

-- Harris will go up against a Bills squad that allows 96.6 rushing yards per game and is the NFL's sixth-ranked rush defense.
+- The Bills give up 96.6 yards per game on the ground, the NFL's sixth-ranked rush defense.

-- Harris and the Patriots will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns allowed (11).
+- This year the Bills are ranked 18th in the league in rushing touchdowns allowed (11).

 Recent Performances

-- Last week against the Titans, Harris picked up 40 yards on 11 carries while scoring one touchdown.
+- In last week's matchup against the Titans, Harris carried the ball 11 times for 40 yards and scored one touchdown.

 - Over his last three games, Harris has rushed for 96 yards (32.0 per game) on 21 carries with one touchdown.